Emmanuel Samba Zumakpeh

-Emmanuel Samba Zumakpeh is a Ghanaian politician and was the member of parliament for Nadowli South constituency in the Upper West Region of Ghana.
+Emmanuel Samba Zumakpeh (born June 15, 1955) is a Ghanaian politician and was the member of parliament for Nadowli South constituency in the Upper West Region of Ghana.
 He was a member of parliament in the 1st, 2nd, and 3rd parliaments of the 4th republic of Ghana.

 Early life and education

-Zumakpeh was born in June 1955 in Wa.
-He had his secondary education at Tamale Secondary School and obtained his Teachers' Training Certificate (Certificate A) from the Wa Training College.
-He later attended the University of Ghana, where he received his bachelor of Arts degree and McMaster University in Hamilton, Canada, where he was awarded his Master of Arts degree.
+Mr. Zumakpeh was born on June 15, 1955 in Wa.
+He began his educational journey and completed middle school in 1971 with distinction.
+In the same year, he proceeded to Wa Teacher Training College to pursue a 4-year Teachers Certificate ‘A’ program.

+In 1975, he took the General Certificate of Education (O-Level) as a private candidate and obtained a Division 1 grade.
+Just two weeks later, he sat for the Teachers Certificate ‘A’ examination and subsequently taught as a teacher for one year.
+From 1976 to 1978, Mr. Zumakpeh attended Tamale Secondary School, where he was awarded a GCE A Level certificate.
+That same year, in 1978, he gained admission to the University of Ghana to pursue a Bachelor of Arts degree.
+He graduated with a Second-Class Upper in 1981.

+Seeking to further his education, he attended McMaster University in Hamilton, Canada, in 1991, where he was awarded a Master of Arts degree.
+In 2004, he returned to the University of Ghana to pursue an M. Phil degree, which he completed in 2006.

+Mr. Zumakpeh later returned to work for the Ghana Education Service, where he served as the Director of Education in several districts, a municipality and an entire region.
+These included the then Garu-Tempane District, Bongo District, Bawku Municipality, and the Bolgatanga Regional Education Directorate.

+Currently, he holds the position of Director of Administration for the National Democratic Congress (NDC).

 Career

 Zumakpeh is a teacher by profession.
 He is also a Ghanaian politician.

 Politics

 Zumakpeh is a member of the National Democratic Congress.
-He was elected into the first parliament of the fourth republic of Ghana on 7 January 1993 after he was pronounced winner at the 1992 Ghanaian parliamentary election held on 29 December 1992.
+He was inaugurated into the first parliament of the fourth republic of Ghana on 7 January 1993 after he was elected unopposed in the 1992 Ghanaian parliamentary election held on 29 December 1992.

 He was subsequently elected as the member of parliament for Nadwoli South constituency in the Upper West region in the 2nd and 3rd parliament of the 4th republic of Ghana.